wrightben/math/Poker/Auto/Fact Generators/README.md

 # Fact Generators

-Fact Generators are scripts that generate either:
+Fact Generators are scripts that generate:
-- Insights (Analyses) — calculations, comparisons, and statistics based on relative data (betting, samples, and so on)
 - Facts (Utilities) — static or sorted data that can usually be cached